openebs-archive/openebs-docs/docs/alphafeatures.md

 - Workload protection via n-way synchronous replication (experimental)
 - Shown to deliver significantly greater performance than Jiva and cStor engines

-## ZFS Local PV
+## Dynamic Local PV - Rawfile

-OpenEBS is developing a CSI driver for provisioning Local PVs that are backed by ZFS.
-ZFS Local PVs combine the ease of use of Local PVs with the stability and resiliency offered by ZFS against disk failures.
-As a Kubernetes SRE, you can setup ZFS Pools on the Kubernetes Worker nodes and make use of the OpenEBS ZFS Local PV to dynamically provision volumes backed by ZFS Datasets.
+OpenEBS is developing a CSI driver for provisioning Local PVs that are backed by hostpath.

-For additional details and detailed instructions on how to get started with OpenEBS ZFS Local PV please refer this [Quickstart guide](https://github.com/openebs/zfs-localpv#usage).
+For additional details and detailed instructions on how to get started with OpenEBS Local PV - Rawfile please refer this [Quickstart guide](https://github.com/openebs/rawfile-localpv).

-The following features are supported:
-- CSI driver for managing ZFS Local Volumes.
-- Kubernetes Custom Resources for ZFS Local Volume showing the configuration and status of the Volume.
-- Snapshots and Clones
-- Scheduling Volumes based on the load per node.
-- Setup ZFS encryption
-- Volume Resize
-- Volume provisioned as Raw Block Mode
-- Volume provisioned with Filesystem types - ZFS, XFS or Ext4
-- Support for Prometheus metrics and sample Grafana dashboard

-## cStor CSI Driver

-OpenEBS cStor CSI Driver along with enhanced schema and cStor Operators that are aimed at automating the Day 2 Operations like:
-- cStor Pool expansion by adding disk.
-- Adding and removing cStor Pool.
-- Replacing a failed/slow Block Device from cStor Pool with a new Block device.
-- Scale-up/scale-down cStor Volume Replicas.
-- cStor Volume capacity expansion.

-For detailed instructions on how to get started with the new cStor operators please refer this [Quick-start guide](https://github.com/openebs/cstor-operators/blob/master/docs/quick.md).

 ## Support for ARM64

-OpenEBS 1.10 support arm64 images for cStor, Jiva and Local PV engines.
+Since version 1.10, OpenEBS supports arm64 images for cStor, Jiva and Local PV engines.
 The ARM64 version of OpenEBS can be deployed using the following [YAML](https://openebs.github.io/charts/openebs-operator-arm-dev.yaml).

 Active development is under way to support multi-arch images.
 If you would like to help out with testing or building the multi-arch images, please reach out to [OpenEBS Community](/docs/next/support.html).